Language, Experience, and Development (LEAD) Lab

 Eusabia Mont is an Associate Clinical Professor in the Department of Hearing and Speech Sciences at the University of Maryland, College Park.
 She is the director of the Cultural-Linguistic Diversity Emphasis Program for the MA in Speech and Language Pathology, and she leads the Mentorship Network.
 Her specific clinical interests include communication across the lifespan, emphasizing language development in children and dementia-related communication disorders.
 She is also interested in infusing diverse perspectives into course design and culturally responsive service delivery to reduce health disparities.
 Ms. Mont consults with the LEAD lab on the PLANES study (and others) on the ethical and appropriate assessment and analysis of language development in children from racially, ethnically, and socioeconomically diverse backgrounds, as well as culturally sensitive dissemination of findings to avoid biased and discriminatory findings for children from minoritized communities.

-Telise Arce-Reed (she/her/hers) is a junior Human Development and Criminology & Criminal Justice double degree at the University of Maryland.
+Telise Arce-Reed (she/her/hers) is a senior Human Development and Criminology & Criminal Justice double degree at the University of Maryland.
 Within the LEAD Lab, she is interested in exploring adverse socioeconomic conditions that affect learning and development in children.
 As a first-generation college student of Honduran and African American descent, Telise has acknowledged the disparities among minority groups in the justice system.
 Therefore, she has found a personal passion in connecting educational equity to the implementation of early crime prevention programs.
 Outside of the lab, Telise loves anything, tattoos, piercings, and dying her hair.
 She also loves spending time with her friends, going to concerts, taking pictures, or watching any kind of cooking show competitions.

-Alex Haralanova (she/her/hers; they/them/theirs) is a junior Neuroscience major and Human Development minor at the University of Maryland, College Park.
+Alex Haralanova (she/her/hers; they/them/theirs) is a senior Neuroscience major and Human Development minor at the University of Maryland, College Park.
 She is a first generation American of Bulgarian descent.
 Her main interest in the lab is developmental psychology and cognitive development of children, but she would also like to explore the connection between parenting styles and mental health later in life.
 Most of her childhood and teenage years, Alex has been babysitting and working with kids, inspiring her to gain a deeper understanding on how childhood experiences affect individuals.
 She hopes to increase individuals’ chance of success through research generating insight on how to help kids with different backgrounds and experiences in school.
 Outside of the lab, she can usually be found painting, hiking, journaling, or working for the Grey Matters Neuroscience Journal.

-Navleen Kaur (she/her/hers) is a junior Neuroscience major with a focus on cellular, molecular, and physiological neuroscience.
+Navleen Kaur (she/her/hers) is a senior Neuroscience major with a focus on cellular, molecular, and physiological neuroscience.
 In the future, she plans to pursue a career in medicine.
 Navleen has a keen interest in how early childhood development is affected by multilingualism and multiculturalism, stemming from her own experiences growing up as a Punjabi American.
 Beyond the scope of the LEAD lab, she loves to take care of her mind and body, whether it be through the form of a traditional Indian dance called "bhangra", volleyball, or self-care (her skincare collection is quite extensive).

-Fatou Sall (she/her/hers) is a junior Neurobiology and Physiology major on the pre-med track and business minor at UMD.
+Fatou Sall (she/her/hers) is a senior Neurobiology and Physiology major on the pre-med track and business minor at UMD.
 Her research interests include studying the development of multilingual children as she grew up as a first-generation American to Senegalese parents.
 Her experience growing up has driven her to study how children are affected by two polar environments: home vs. the outside world.
 Outside the lab, Fatou loves to dance and is a part of a dance team on campus, loves to listen to music, and is fascinated by the outdoors and nature (she is a very happy plant mom).

-Abria Simmons (she/her/hers) is a junior studying Psychology.
+Abria Simmons (she/her/hers) is a senior studying Psychology.
 Abria is interested in exploring how anti-bias and antiracism approaches can positively affect children’s development in the long run.
 Outside of lab, Abria enjoys reading, crocheting, and playing video games.
 In addition to working as an Undergraduate Research Assistant, Abria is also the lab's Hair Equity Specialist.

 VIP = "Very Important Pets"